The 1930s

 • 1981-82: Warner Pacific was accepted as a member of the Christian College Consortium.

-• 1981-82: Dr. Joyce Erickson is named Dean of the Faculty, replacing Dr. Lou Foltz who returned to full time teaching.
+• 1981-82: Dr. Joyce Erickson was named Dean of the Faculty, replacing Dr. Lou Foltz who returned to full time teaching.

 • 1982: WPC NCCAA Volleyball District 2 Champions.